 A technical work group met from October 18, 2018 to January 25, 2019 to evaluate lake level conditions, model various scenarios that include predicted climate changes, and identify short- and long-term approaches to improve resiliency for future events.
 The work group compiled their findings into a technical report.

 Additional analysis was conducted in 2020 to review summer minimum and midrange operation.

 The task force began meeting on February 4, 2019 to review the technical report findings and make policy recommendations.
 Task force meeting details and information are posted on Legistar.
 Make sure to select "Yahara Chain of Lakes-Lake Levels Task Force" and "2019" from the drop downs to see the full meeting schedule.Task Force meetings and public input led to the following recommendations:

-Progress towards each of the Final Task Force Recommendations (PDF) is detailed below:
+Progress towards each recommendation is detailed below.

 The purpose of this webpage is to provide updates on progress made toward task force recommendations.
 In addition, quarterly updates are presented at the joint Lakes & Watershed Commission and Environment, Agriculture & Natural Resources Committee meetings:

 The efficient movement of water in the Yahara River may be reduced by sediment accumulation.
 On April 9, Executive Joe Parisi announced the first phase to remove sediment will be between Lake Monona and Lake Waubesa.
 This location, one of six sites along the Yahara River, is a $2 million initiative to improve water flow, flood storage capacity, and fish and wildlife habitat in the Yahara Lakes.
 Visit our Yahara River Sediment Removal webpage for more information.